-A County Fermanagh teenager injured in an incident at his school has died in hospital.
+A County Fermanagh teenager injured in an incident at his school has died.

-Oisin McGrath was taken to hospital following the incident at St Michael's College, Enniskillen, that was reported to police at about 14:45 GMT on Monday.
+Oisin McGrath, 13, was taken to hospital following the incident at St Michael's College, Enniskillen, at about 14:45 GMT on Monday.

 The school released a statement on Wednesday.

 "A group of students were playing at lunchtime when one student became unwell and we sought medical assistance," the school said.